blaze-developer/Chrono/docs/docs/setup/opmode.md

 ## Deterministic Inputs
-Chrono handles and logs a few built-in inputs, including [synchronized timestamps](https://docs.advantagekit.org/data-flow/deterministic-timestamps), gamepads, and lifecycle events like opmode init, active, and stop requests.
+Chrono handles and logs a few built-in inputs, including [synchronized timestamps](https://docs.advantagekit.org/data-flow/deterministic-timestamps), gamepads, and events like opmode init, active, and stop requests.

 ### Timestamps
 Although Chrono cannot override built in methods like ``System.nanoTime`` with its own time source,